 When all is said and done, what ended Indie was me.

 This was not a failure of LPs.
 Over the last 6 years I’ve talked to every flavor of LP under the sun from large and small family offices, to endowments, fund of funds, and foundations who publicly profess the need for alternative funding models but privately ghost those of us building them (that’s a story for another time…).

 It was me that couldn’t translate the demand we were seeing and the progress our companies were making into a product institutional LPs wanted to support.
 And ultimately, it was me who decided that without that level of support I couldn’t continue to push the Indie experiment at a smaller scale than I believe it deserves.

 It was also me who chose to depart from the proven path we’d worn at OATV that has delivered pretty great returns for our existing LPs.
 I understood the risks and have lived many of the consequences.
 And I wouldn’t trade my experience taking them for the world.
 The genie is out of the bottle for an entirely new category to be built here, playing a small role in that has been some of the most rewarding work of my career.
 And, as I mentioned in my previous post, I’m convinced our Fund IV returns will rival even the best performance of our previous funds.

 OATV will continue (we’re holding a first close on Fund V today) and Indie will find a way to continue as well.
 Whether we see a thousand “Indies” bloom or whether we bring back a 2.0 version down the road, it’s in my DNA and will undoubtedly find new and unexpected ways to express itself in any of the work I do from here on out.

 I’ve never called Indie a movement but many others have.
-There’s a saying I’ve always loved that goes something like “it’s only a movement until it moves without you”.
+There’s a saying I’ve always loved that goes something like “it’s only a movement if it moves without you”.
 So, for now, I’ll be watching where you all move it from here.